Swedish intervention in the Thirty Years' War: Swedish invasion of Bavaria

+In 1632 a Saxon-Swedish army under Hans Georg von Arnim-Boitzenburg destroyed an imperial army at Steinau and captured Silesia.
+In order to punish Saxony Wallenstein invaded Saxony and destroyed many villages in Saxony.
 Wallenstein met up with Adolphus once more at the Saxon town of Lützen in November 1632.
 In a pitched battle, the Swedish army defeated Wallenstein's forces, but King Gustavus Adolphus of Sweden, the 'father of modern warfare', was killed during a confused cavalry charge which he had personally led.